-This book presently is offered in ebook version only, and only for one month--up to April 30--is downloadable for free to the public by CLICKING HERE .
+This book presently is offered in ebook version only.
+Purchase and download it by CLICKING HERE for $2.99.
 The link takes you to SMASHWORDS.COM, which is the premier web site for ebooks formatted for practically every available e-reader to choose from.
 Then follow the simple instructions for downloading.

 THEY GO TO SEA--The Story of an American Merchant Ship and the Battle of the Atlantic in World War II